T

 museum

-Discover aquatic life from around the globe, featuring diverse habitats from coral reefs to the Amazon.
-It's also on the Museum Campus.
+Discover aquatic life from around the globe, featuring diverse habitats from coral reefs to the Great Lakes.
+The aquarium offers immersive exhibits and engaging animal encounters.

 4. Evening